Arsenal transfer news and rumours: January transfer window 2023

 The 31-year-old has made only two appearances for Arsenal this season, both as a substitute.
 He is well known to Fulham manager Marco Silva - his fellow Portuguese.

+Mykhaylo Mudryk - Arsenal have had a £55m bid for Mykhailo Mudryk rejected by Shakhtar Donetsk, who are demanding a fee of around £85m for their star man (Daily Telegraph, December 28); Arsenal have launched their effort to sign the Shakhtar Donetsk forward by making a £55m offer to the Ukraine side (Evening Standard, December 27); Arsenal are in a bidding war with Newcastle and a number of other Premier League clubs over top target Mudryk (The Sun, December 15).

+Meanwhile, transfer guru Fabrizio Romano reports Arsenal have made a bid for the forward.
+Shakhtar chief Carlo Nicolini has confirmed Arsenal's interest in the Ukrainian but says no official offer has come in for him.

+Mudryk has been called up to Shakhtar's end-of-season training camp as they prepare for their Europa League fixtures in February.

+Youri Tielemans - Premier League leaders Arsenal are in fresh talks over Leicester City midfielder Youri Tielemans (The Sun, December 28)

+Ibrahima Bamba - Arsenal could be facing a battle to sign the Italian youngster, who currently plays in Portugal for Vitoria Guimaraes, with PSG, Club Brugge and Atalanta also interested in the 20-year-old (Mirror, December 27).

+Joao Felix - Manchester United and Arsenal have been told Atletico Madrid will allow Joao Felix to leave the club on loan in January as long as his half-season FFP cost of around £8m is paid as a fee (Daily Record, December 24); Arsenal are set for a clearer path to the potential signing of Felix than first expected (Daily Express, December 15).

+Adrien Rabiot - Arsenal are reportedly keen on signing Juventus midfielder Rabiot in the summer after his potential move to Manchester United last summer fell through (Daily Mail, December 23).

-Alexis Mac Allister - Arsenal and Atletico Madrid are targeting Brighton's World Cup-winning midfielder Alexis Mac Allister (AS, December 21); Arsenal and Tottenham are both showing interest in Mac Allister but appear to be prioritising positions other than midfield, which could leave Atletico Madrid in pole position to make their move (Daily Mail, December 22).
+Alexis Mac Allister - Arsenal and Atletico Madrid are targeting Brighton's World Cup-winning midfielder Mac Allister (AS, December 21); Arsenal and Tottenham are both showing interest in Mac Allister but appear to be prioritising positions other than midfield, which could leave Atletico Madrid in pole position to make their move (Daily Mail, December 22).

-Mykhaylo Mudryk - Arsenal are in a bidding war with Newcastle and a number of other Premier League clubs over top target Mudryk (The Sun, December 15).

-Joao Felix - Arsenal are set for a clearer path to the potential signing of Felix than first expected (Daily Express, December 15).

-Ferran Torres - Arsenal are set to rekindle their interest in Barcelona striker Torres after missing out on an audacious bid to sign him over the summer (Daily Mirror, December 12).
+Ferran Torres - Arsenal are set to rekindle their interest in Barcelona forward Torres after missing out on an audacious bid to sign him over the summer (Daily Mirror, December 12).

 Cedric Soares - Fulham want to sign Arsenal right-back Cedric in the January transfer window (Sky Sports, December 14).

-Gabriel Martinelli - Arsenal are close to agreeing a new contract with the Brazil winger that will result in Martinelli becoming one of the club's top earners, according to the Daily Mail.
-The newspaper reports that Martinelli's new terms will see his earnings soar towards the upper echelons of the club's wage bill with a contract worth in the region of £200,000-per-week' (The Daily Mail, December 20).
+Gabriel Martinelli - Arsenal are close to agreeing a new contract with the Brazil winger that will result in Martinelli becoming one of the club's top earners (Daily Mail, December 20).

 Reiss Nelson - The 23-year-old winger is hoping to sign a new deal to extend his stay at Arsenal (The Sun, December 15).